John Wesley Prowers: Businessman

-After the Atchison Topeka & Santa Fe Railway and the Kansas Pacific Railway established rail service into southeastern Colorado in 1873, The Prowers moved to the new town of Las Animas, Colorado, in 1873 or 1874, where they lived and operated a large general store.
+After the Atchison Topeka & Santa Fe Railway and the Kansas Pacific Railway established rail service into southeastern Colorado in 1873, The Prowers moved to the new town of Las Animas, in 1873 or 1874, where they lived and operated a large general store.
 John helped found the Bent County Bank and established the commission house of Prowers & Hough, which received goods delivered to him in Las Animas and he had delivered to merchants in southeastern Colorado, New Mexico, and Arizona—until railroad service extended deeper into Colorado.

 Politician

 Bent County became a county within Colorado in February 1870 and Las Animas was the county seat.
 Prowers was elected the first county commissioner and Boggsville was made the county seat in November.
 A Democrat, Prowers served in the territorial legislature in 1873 and the state legislature in 1880; Colorado became a state in 1876.
 He was defeated when he ran for lieutenant governor, with Hon.
 J.B.
 Grant on the ticket for governor.